quasar098/ctf-writeups/amateursctf-2023/censorship-lite/README.md

 ## solution

-here, a lot more chars a disallowed
+here, a lot more chars a disallowed, notably the number characters

+we can emulate numbers by subtracting the ascii value of integers using `ord` function

-luckily, we stil have access to ord, and we have access to the errors, so we can test if a boolean is true by checking a one-char string with index of the boolean (true=1, false=0)
+we have access to the errors, so we can test if a boolean is true by checking a one-char string with index of the boolean (true=1=error big time!!!, false=0=nothing happens)

 ```py
 import socket